dementeddevil/node-fetch/README.md

 - Use native stream for body, on both request and response.
 - Decode content encoding (gzip/deflate) properly, convert `res.text()` output to UTF-8 optionally.
 - Useful extensions such as timeout, redirect limit, response size limit, [explicit errors][ERROR-HANDLING.md] for troubleshooting.
+- When using HTTPS, the library forces TLS v1.2 security protocol.

 ## Difference from client-side fetch